martinos/contribution-checklist/issues.md

 Either way works.
 If you want to do this but do not have enough admin priveledges, just ask a collaborator to get you added for curation abilities.

-#### Broad issues are less successful
+#### Unfocused issues are less successful

-The best issues are very narrowly focused.
-I want to do X, and everyone focuses on X. What is the root cause?
-What code may be related?
-Can we find other [SSCCE][sscce]'s that help us understand the problem?
-In these issues, “success” is very obvious because X is resolved.

-There are many kinds of comments that make it harder to have a “successful” result.
+> If you wish to make an apple pie from scratch, you must first invent the universe. &mdash; Carl Sagan

+It is safe to say that more people bake applie pies than invent the universe.
+Point is, the best issues are very narrowly focused, even if there is technically more to say.

+There are a few common ways of making an issue less focused:

   * **Sharing opinions** &mdash; Opinions are easy to have, but if they cannot be refined into a concrete technical concern it is probably better to save it.
-This is a fuzzy line, so maybe callibrate your judgement by watching how the thread evolves from your comment and seeing who, if anyone, follows up.
   * **Voting** &mdash; Commenting with "+1" is not helpful.
-Prioritization is not a democracy, and even if it was, counting +1's is not a good way to get a representative vote.
 If you have a specific personal experience like “this blocks me from doing Y”, that *can* be helpful if the broader implications of the issue were not clear otherwise.
   * **Broadening** &mdash; Sometimes an issue points to a broader question.
 If so, open a *new* issue about that specifically and point back to the issue that inspired it.
 This way each one stays more focused can be handled independently.
-This way complex topics become a network of well-defined ideas, rather than one big glob of discussion.

-Part of the problem with all of these is simply that they make threads longer.

 Now you cannot retroactively stop people from doing any of these things, but you *can* use your comments to recover focus. **If a comment is getting off-topic, just pretend it did not happen.** This is a surprisingly effective technique for keeping things on track.

 #### Experiment with your behavior

+>

 None of these points should discourage you from commenting or helping with something.
 The only way to improve is to mess up.
 I mean that literally.
 Every skill I have in online communication comes from making public and embarassing mistakes!
 It always feels like a big deal at the time, but ultimately no one else remembers and you come out with skills that make things smoother and more fun for everyone.